 Notwithstanding the requirement to provide for write-off and/or Conversion in the contractual terms and conditions of an Additional Tier 1 instrument, paragraph 6.3 of Guidance Note 6 provides that banks have the option to elect, on the commencement of the SLAR, to have the existing contractual write-off/Conversion provisions of any Additional Tier 1 instruments issued prior to the implementation of the SLAR replaced with the statutory bail-in provisions in the legislation and/or regulations which implement(s) the SLAR (see Condition 8.4 (Disapplication of Non-Viability Loss Absorption Condition) of the Additional Tier 1 Terms and Conditions).
-Where the Issuer elects to have the Non-Viability Loss Absorption Condition continue to apply to Additional Tier 1 Notes issued subject to such Non-Viability Loss Absorption Condition, rather than subjecting such Additional Tier 1 Notes to the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR), such Additional Tier 1 Notes will be subject to such minimum requirements of the Statutory Loss Absorption Regime required to ensure that the Additional Tier 1 Notes continue to qualify as Additional Tier 1 Capital.
+Where the Issuer elects to have the Non-Viability Loss Absorption Condition continue to apply to Additional Tier 1 Notes issued subject to such Non-Viability Loss Absorption Condition, rather than subjecting such Additional Tier 1 Notes to the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR (on commencement of the legislation and/or regulations which implement(s) the SLAR), such Additional Tier 1 Notes will be subject to such minimum requirements of the Statutory Loss Absorption Regime required to ensure that the Additional Tier 1 Notes continue to qualify as Additional Tier 1 Capital.